sunil-20/YuPython/Day16/Day16README.md

    - Abstraction is the process of simplifying complex systems by modeling classes based on the essential properties and behaviors relevant to the problem domain, while hiding unnecessary details.

 OOP in Python is a powerful paradigm that helps in organizing code, making it more modular, reusable, and easier to maintain.
 It encourages the modeling of real-world concepts, making it particularly useful for projects with complex structures and relationships.

+#### Additional description of a class
+In layman's terms, think of a class as a blueprint or a template for creating objects.
+Imagine you want to build a house.
+Before you actually build it, you create a detailed plan or blueprint that specifies how the house should look and what its features should be.
+This blueprint contains information about the number of rooms, their sizes, the layout, the color of the walls, and so on.

+In the world of programming, a class is like that blueprint.
+It defines the structure and behavior of objects that you want to create in your program.
+It specifies what data (attributes or properties) an object should have and what actions (methods or functions) it can perform.

+Once you have this blueprint (class), you can use it to create multiple objects (instances) that share the same characteristics and behaviors, just like you can use the same house blueprint to build many houses with the same design.

+So, a class is like a recipe for creating objects with predefined properties and behaviors, helping you organize and manage your code in a structured way.